avisri/trueip/README.md

-trueip:  malkova vonka @Salesforce ITSecurity
+trueip:  Malkova Vonka @Salesforce ITSecurity (license: free to use and distribute)
-license: free to distribute

 # Information about trueip
 Trueip module pulls the public and local ip of a client and injects inside the syslog event log